 The photos below also illustrate the sort of space needed for a large-scale flower breeding operation.
 You have to make a lot of crosses, and grow a lot of seeds, in order to pick out the few winners.
 The plastic cups of a new red hybrid cover flowers that have been pollinated in order to protect from expected rainfall.
 The cup would protect against random pollination carried out by insects as well.

 Photos below are pictures of red cultivars.
-Fadjar is working on producing forms with larger and more beautiful flowers.
+Fadjar worked on producing forms with larger and more beautiful flowers.
 Photos number 1 and 2 are of 'Pride of Singapore', a cultivar with rich red flowers that is very floriferous, but does not set seed.
 It could be used as a pollen donor however.
 Photo number 3 is of NSH-205.
 It is another potential pollen donor.
 The last photo is of NSH-127, a form that does set seed and could be used as a seed parent with the other two donors.
-Fadjar has an intuition that more beautiful coloration, size and shape enhancement could be achieved from these crosses.
+Fadjar had an intuition that more beautiful coloration, size and shape enhancement could be achieved from these crosses.